Signs Your Dog Is Dying

 There are also medications specifically designed to increase appetite, such as Entyce or mirtazapine.

 There is also some research suggesting a potential benefit to appetite from certain acupuncture techniques.
-Ask your veterinarian if this would be appropriate for your dog and if the service is available in your area.
+Ask your veterinarian if this would suit your dog and if the service is available in your area.

 Ways you can help stimulate appetite at home:

-2. Add water or low sodium chicken broth to kibble to soften.
+• Add water or low-sodium chicken broth to kibble to soften.

-4. If there are other pets in the house, feed your dog in a kennel or separate room to decrease stress at meal time.
+• If other pets are in the house, feed your dog in a kennel or separate room to decrease mealtime stress.
 Make sure food is in a highly accessible location with good floor traction.

-6. Add a small amount of a tasty treat such as cooked meat or whipped cream to the top of your dog’s food to get her started eating.
+• Add a small amount of a tasty treat, such as cooked meat or whipped cream, on top of your dog’s food to get her started eating.

-Ask your vet about diet changes and their recommendations for prescription diets, over the counter highly palatable and digestible diets, or home cooked diet options for your dog.
+Ask your vet about diet changes and their recommendations for prescription, over-the-counter, and highly palatable and digestible home-cooked diet options for your dog.

 Assisted feeding using feeding tubes may be of limited benefit in end-stage human cancer and is used with extreme caution and in limited circumstances in veterinary medical cancer patients due to serious considerations for quality-of-life vs benefit.
 If you are considering this, discuss the risks and benefits in detail with your veterinarian to determine if this is appropriate.18